 "Mrs. Harper, I realize this must be a shock ..."

 "Just a little!" said Mom, stumbling to her feet.
-"Perhaps we ought to go somewhere that we can talk," said Mom.
+"Perhaps we ought to go somewhere where we can talk," said Mom.
 Judy suggested the little park, round the corner, and we walked out of the Library and headed that way.
 "Have you been seeing each other long?"

 "Just a couple of months," Judy and I said together, and laughed.
 Soon Mom and Judy were talking to each other, and I was studying them.
 Mom was quite relaxed; Judy was just brilliant that way.
 Good thing they knew each other already; that was half the battle.
 It was awkward that Judy was a client, but just then they weren't concerned with that.